 As a full service law firm we are able to support our automotive clients with all of their needs ranging from major transactions, disputes and financings to day-to-day regulatory, employment, IP, technology, product liability, data privacy and data security issues.
 We provide regular thought leadership to our clients in developing legal and regulatory areas, such as connected and autonomous vehicles and the development of national infrastructure to support electric vehicles.

-On the US$3.725 billion combination of its ridesharing businesses in Russia and neighbouring CIS countries with Yandex Taxi, and on its US$3.1 billion acquisition of Careem
+On the US$3.7 billion combination of its assets in Russia and the CIS region with Yandex Taxi, and on its US$3.1 billion acquisition of Careem

 On a product liability and warranty recovery dispute against the manufacturer of defective engine parts